Enter your email to get your 85% OFF code and unlock the full USMLE question bank on the app.

-How is Na+ pumped out of the cell of the proximal tubule and into the blood? _____
+How is Na+ extruded out of the cells of the late DCT & collecting duct and into the blood? _____

 K+ channels on the luminal membrane of the principal cells of the collecting duct _____ K+ (absorb or secrete)